collectd/collectd.github.io/index.md

 cases to very specialized and advanced topics.
 It provides powerful networking features and is extensible in numerous ways.
 Last but not least: collectd is actively developed and supported and well documented.
-A more complete [list of features](features.shtml) is available in our wiki.
+A more complete [list of features](features.html) is available in our wiki.

 ### Limitations